 Tooth extraction is within the scope of endodontics.
-Endodontists operate at a small level, using surgical microscopes and tiny instruments and technologies to eliminate infection and preserve roots.
-They usually don't fill cavities or remove teeth.
-If your dentist recommends surgery to treat diseases related to the small components inside your teeth, the best specialist is an endodontist.Do you need to have a tooth extracted?
+Endodontists are experts in operating at a small level, using surgical microscopes and tiny instruments and technologies to eliminate infection and preserve roots.
+They usually don't fill cavities or remove teeth, but if your dentist recommends surgery to treat diseases related to the small components inside your teeth, the best specialist is an endodontist.Do you need to have a tooth extracted?
 When a tooth needs to be extracted, your dentist will first determine the correct procedure.
 A simple tooth extraction is required when the tooth to be extracted is visible and your dentist can extract it in one piece.

 If the tooth breaks into several pieces or an incision in the gum line is required to remove it, you need an oral surgeon to perform a surgical extraction of the tooth.
 If the pulp layer (dental nerve) of the tooth is damaged, sick, or even dead, the only way to save the tooth is root canal treatment.We will numb the tooth with local anesthesia and then create a small opening in the tooth, exposing the canals.
 We use CBCT scans and 3D imaging microscopes, when necessary, to achieve this.
 An oral surgeon goes to dental school and then receives additional education in his specialty, as does an endodontist.

-Unlike dentists, both oral surgeons and endodontists have completed specialized training in different areas of the dental field.Endodontists perform routine, difficult, and complex endodontic procedures, including root canal treatment, endodontic surgery, and special procedures to save teeth after traumatic dental injuries.
+Unlike dentists, both oral surgeons and endodontists have completed specialized training in different areas of the dental field.Endodontists are experts in performing routine, difficult, and complex endodontic procedures, including root canal treatment, endodontic surgery, and special procedures to save teeth after traumatic dental injuries.
 Endodontists also perform other types of surgeries, all of which focus on improving oral health and helping patients save their teeth.Many dentists can recommend an endodontist for oral surgery if you need a specialist for dental treatment.
 See an endodontist if you have this type of damage to your tooth to see if you can preserve and maintain it.
 The endodontist will remove the infected tissues along with the diseased part at the root end of the tooth.

 You'll want immediate treatment from an endodontist as soon as your dentist recommends this type of care.An endodontist is a specialist in preserving your teeth, performing root canal treatments and related surgeries to help save diseased teeth.
-To help with operations on microscopic canals within the tooth, endodontists use high-tech imaging equipment to guide them before microsurgery and use dental surgical microscopes during surgery to ensure excellent visibility.The American Association of Endodontists - national organization representing the specialty of endodontics or root canal treatment.
-Endodontists and oral surgeons can operate on teeth, and both are an important part of your dental team.If you need root canal treatment from an endodontist you can trust, contact North Shore %26 Brookline Endodontics today at a location that works best for you.
-There are distinct differences in what an endodontist will do versus an oral surgeon and how each one stands out.However, in the right setting of an informed patient with no great alternatives, a somewhat tapered root, and an experienced endodontist who can competently complete atraumatic extractions, this option can provide a fantastic result with minimal investment.
+To help with operations on microscopic canals within the tooth, endodontists use high-tech imaging equipment to guide them before microsurgery and use dental surgical microscopes during surgery to ensure excellent visibility.The American Association of Endodontists is a national organization representing the specialty of endodontics or root canal treatment.
+Endodontists and oral surgeons can both operate on teeth, and both are an important part of your dental team.If you need root canal treatment from an endodontist you can trust, contact North Shore & Brookline Endodontics today at a location that works best for you.
+There are distinct differences between what an endodontist will do versus an oral surgeon and how each one stands out.However, in the right setting of an informed patient with no great alternatives, a somewhat tapered root, and an experienced endodontist who can competently complete atraumatic extractions, this option can provide a fantastic result with minimal investment.

-Your dentist may want an endodontist to examine an anterior root canal that has been performed on you, followed by any additional dentistry, such as a dental crown on the top. .
+Your dentist may want an endodontist to examine an anterior root canal that has been performed on you, followed by any additional dentistry such as a dental crown on top.